gridsome/gridsome.org/docs/assets-svg.md

 }
 ```

-Then you can import your SVGs from within your Vue templates like any normal Vue component:
+Then you can import your SVGs from within your Vue templates like any Vue component:
 ```html
 <script>
   import Brand from '~/assets/svgs/Brand.svg'